-On March 15, 2012 the new ADA Accessibility Guidelines (called the Standards for Accessible Design or SAD) became mandatory on a national level for newly designed or altered facilities.
+The ADA Accessibility Guidelines (called the Standards for Accessible Design or SAD) became mandatory on a national level for newly designed or altered facilities on March 15, 2012.
 The Department of Justice (DOJ) enforces the standard in places of public accommodation, commercial facilities and in state or local government facilities.

 ADA Quick Tips